 FALSE.
-The A&S Program is, at its core, a STEAM-based program with the full complement of science courses in math, chemistry, physics and biology.
+The A&S Program is, at its core, a STEM-based program with the full complement of science courses in math, chemistry, physics and biology.
 In fact, some of our recent graduates are currently studying medicine.
 Of course, regardless of which science-based program you choose, your performance must be exceptional in order to get into these highly competitive university programs.
 A&S gives you not only the science required, but also psychology and sociology courses helping you to become a better doctor.

 MYTH #5: I can’t draw, so I won’t do well in Arts & Sciences.

 FALSE.
 Are you currently able to solve calculus integrals using the substitution method?
 Probably not, but we can teach you.
 Equally, you will learn different artistic techniques to expand your current skill set.
 The point is to have an open mind and a willingness to push yourself and improve.